 Masterpieces of La Cucina Italiana

-Another great restaurant recommended to us was Il Latini (Via dei Palchetti, 6r), a Tuscan trattoria where you get an amazing price fixed meal served family style.
+Another great restaurant recommended to us was Il Latini at Via dei Palchetti, 6r, 50123 Firenze FL Italy 39/055/210916.
+It is a Tuscan trattoria where you get an amazing prix fixe meal served family style.

 Florence Sightseeing & Trip Planning Tips

 The Florence Tourist Office, has, of course, a great deal of experience in welcoming tourists to the city.
 Known as the Amministrazione Provinciale Di Firenze or APT, it’s located on Via Manzoni Alessandro, 16, 50121 Firenze (FI), Italy.

 Check out their Firenze Turismo website or call them at +39 055/290832 if you have questions while in town and check out Visit Tuscany’s thoughts on traveling with kids if you have younger ones in tow.

 To aid in organizing your sightseeing, here are some notes on the four historical districts of Florence: Santa Maria Novella, San Giovanni, Santa Croce, and Santo Spirito.

 The Santa Maria Novella district is a popular first sight because it is the where the railroad station is.
 It is hard to miss the station’s “Italian rational style”of architecture, the austere look many ascribe to Mussolini, who ruled Italy during the pre-WWII years.
 There’s a church and museum of the same name that contain many world-class religious artworks, the 16th century Fortezza da Basso, the Palazzo Rucellai dating from 1446, and the house museum Museo Di Palazzo Davanzati, a wonderful example of Florence’s golden years furnished by a noted antiques dealer.